MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/transforms.md

+> [!NOTE]
-> NOTE: The perspective property doesn't affect how the element is rendered; it simply enables a 3D-space for child elements.
+> The perspective property doesn't affect how the element is rendered; it simply enables a 3D-space for child elements.
 This is the main difference between the `transform: perspective()` function and the `perspective` property.
 The first gives element depth while the later creates a 3D-space shared by all its transformed children.

 ### 3-D matrix